Larkin22/MN-Nice-Ride/README.md

 Data sources:
-1. Primary ride data downloaded from public releases by the nonprofit, Nice Ride Minnesota
+1. Primary ride data downloaded from public releases by the nonprofit, Nice Ride Minnesota.
-2. More detailed station data came from a direct request of Nice Ride Minnesota
+2. More detailed station data came from a direct request of Nice Ride Minnesota.
 3. Much of the weather data came from The NOAA's National Centers for Environmental Information (NCEI).
-Additional weather data related dew point and humidity came from the Weather Underground website.
+Additional weather data related to dew point and humidity came from the Weather Underground website.

 Weapons of choice:
 1. Python